chaosiq/chaosiq-cloud/README.md

 ### Disable publishing experiments and executions

-If you need to disable publishing for a little whie
+If you need to disable publishing for a little while:

 ```console
 $ chaos disable publish